Paper Umbrellas: Background

-"Paper Umbrellas" was first released in August 2023 as an album track on McGraw's Standing Room Only, where it quickly became one of the more streamed songs on the record.
-The track blends island-inspired imagery with country heartbreak, using the double meaning of the phrase "paper umbrellas" to contrast emotional vulnerability with tropical escapism.
+"Paper Umbrellas" was first released in August 2023 as a solo album track on McGraw's Standing Room Only.
 As described by Whiskey Riff, the titular image refers both to the fragile feelings of the song's female subject and to the decorative umbrellas found in drinks meant to numb heartache.

-McGraw later said he always believed in the song and felt it hadn't gotten the attention it deserved.
-In 2024, he approached Parker McCollum to join him on a new version.
+In 2024, McGraw approached Parker McCollum to join him on a new version.
 "It's off my Standing Room Only album.
 It's one of my favorite records off that album," McGraw said during a radio interview.
 "When it came time to release the single, I wanted another artist on it...
 I like what Parker's doing and I thought his voice would fit really well with this type of song.
 It has a real George Strait vibe," he explained.

-McCollum, known for his emotionally resonant songwriting and traditionalist vocal delivery, was invited to sing the second verse and harmonize throughout the track.
-Though the overall arrangement remained the same, critics and fans noted that his presence added a new emotional layer to the recording.
-McGraw praised McCollum's performance, saying, "When he agreed to come on board and sing on it, it turned out great, and we thought we'd go with it.
-We're off to the races now."

 Critical reception and commercial performance

-In interviews, McCollum has expressed mixed feelings about his identity within the modern country landscape, saying he often feels like he doesn't fit the genre's current mold.
-Nevertheless, Whiskey Riff lauded his contribution to "Paper Umbrellas" as "country to the core," calling it a perfect match for his vocal style despite the fact that he did not write the track himself.
-However, some critics felt the duet was underutilized, noting that McCollum's limited involvement, only singing from the second verse onward, missed the opportunity to more fully showcase his artistry.
+Whiskey Riff lauded McCollum's contribution to "Paper Umbrellas" as "country to the core," calling it a perfect match for his vocal style despite the fact that he did not write the track himself.
+Some critics felt the duet was underutilized, noting that McCollum's limited involvement, only singing from the second verse onward, missed the opportunity to more fully showcase his artistry.
 "If you're gonna release a song for the second time, at least make it a little more worthwhile," Wide Open Country wrote, while still praising the overall result as a "good song" that fans clearly enjoyed.

-The re-release of "Paper Umbrellas" featuring McCollum was met with a positive reaction from fans on social media, with many calling it an unexpected but welcome collaboration.